 At a historic meeting at the Box Hill Golf Club on February 29th 2012, the 38 Clubs of the Victorian Golf League, and the 39 clubs of the Victorian Women’s Golf League voted to amalgamate as the Victorian Golf League and adopted a new constitution.

-Please click here to view a brief history on the Victorian Womens Golf League and
+Refer their history on the Victorian Womens Golf League Page.

 Please click here to view their Past Exucitive Committee's